 Barcelona has an exceptional cultural heritage among which internationally renowned architects have left their mark on the most important monuments of Barcelona.

-Discover the monuments of Barcelona that you shouldn't miss.
+Discover Barcelona's monuments that you shouldn't miss.